AnnMarieW/HelloDash/README.md

 # HelloDash
 ## See this app at:  https://hellodash.pythonanywhere.com/

-Note - this site is under active development and there will be frequent breaking changes.
-If you have any suggestions for improvements or features to add, I'd be delighted to hear from you!
-Please don't hesitate to open an issue, or create a pull request.
-And of course I accept positive feedback too :-)

 The purpose of this app is to help you see how different Bootstrap and Bootswatch themes, Plotly figure templates and colors will look in your Dash app.

 When you decide on a scheme you like, you can take note of the settings and add them into your own app, or use one of the sample apps to get started.

-See the app gallery for more examples.
+See the App Gallery for more examples.
 If you have an app that you would like to include in the gallery, please open an [issue](https://github.com/AnnMarieW/HelloDash/issues) and include the following information:

 1) An image of your app